accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 # Software architecture - a philosophy perspective

 Software architecture is a modeling of the reality world, a language, and a human mind creation that to assist human mind.
 Language, is an interesting topic.
-The three together are deeply inter-connected, pointing why, what and how to handle software architecture.
+The three together are deeply interconnected, pointing why, what and how to handle software architecture.

 The next and following chapters tell about knowledge in software architecture.
 But this first chapter tells about the engine that generates the knowledge.